Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Not So Above It All:

-- His Cuteness Proximity appears to be cats.
-He melts when he meets Goose for the first time.
+- His Cuteness Proximity appears to be cats, as he melts when he meets Goose for the first time.
+Granted, this was back in the 90s when Fury was less of a paranoid cynic, but the point still stands.

 - Not So Omniscient After All: Fury spends a lot of time building himself to be, in the words of Tony Stark, "the spy" but a good deal of that is to hide the fact that he is himself in the dark about a lot of stuff, burdened with hiding the presence and existence of things beyond his control and which he barely keeps covered.
 As The Winter Soldier reveals, he was taken aback and ignorant of the HYDRA threat, and he was really in over his head during the events of Captain Marvel.